Best Puppy Foods For Balanced Growth

 Seafood is not only easy-to-digest, is also high in essential fatty acids, just like their mother’s milk was.

 Many of the puppy foods use chemical substances to derive their vitamins from.
-Taste of the Wild uses whole fruits and vegetables, mixed into their formula, to provide a full array of minerals and nutrients for a growing puppy.
+Taste of the Wild uses whole fruits and vegetables, mixed in to their formula, to provide an a full array of minerals and nutrients for a growing puppy.

 Plus, it is not the most expensive food, making it an excellent value.